iris-hep/iris-hep.github.io/_posts/2020-10-19-sust-sw-blueprint.md

 The report is available from [arXiv](https://arxiv.org/abs/2010.05102) and [Zenodo](https://doi.org/10.5281/zenodo.4082137).

 {% include figure.html
-    file="/assets/images/posts/20190911-Mark-Neubauer-DSC00818.jpg"
-    alt="Mark Neubauer (University of Illinois at Urbana-Champaign)" caption="Mark Neubauer (University of Illinois at Urbana-Champaign) helped organize the FastML workshop as a 'blueprint' workshop, which aims to inform the planning for the IRIS-HEP software institute.
-IRIS-HEP is working to find solutions for the computational and data science challenges of the HL-LHC.
-Photo Credit: Marguerite Tonjes (FNAL)."
+    file="/assets/images/blueprint-process.png"
+    alt="IRIS-HEP blueprint process"
+    caption="This workshop was part of the Blueprint process, which is designed to inform the development and evolution of the IRIS-HEP strategic vision, in this case regarding susainable software."
 %}

 The recommendations focus on three topics: training, software, and people.